s-thom/howtoscreenshot/README.md

 Contributions are welcome.
 Fork, make changes, create a Pull Request.

+A few points to consider as you make changes:

 * The site must work on mobile devices.
-* The site must work offline (using service workers)
+* The site must work offline (using service workers).
-  * This includes updating the CACHE nmumber in sw.js
+  * This includes updating the CACHE nmumber in sw.js if it is changed.
-* The site must work without Javascript enabled
+* The site must work without Javascript enabled.
+  * Only scripts should be to register service worker, service worker itself, and analytics (in the future).
+* Reduce network requests.
+  * Don't use &lt;img/&gt; tags, use inline &lt;svg&gt; instead.

 ### Things to work on

 #### Features